aditya278/TheHackingSchool/no-npm-challenge/day-3/readme.md

 6. Create a lib folder to keep custom libraries.
 Inside it, we are goign to define all the API methods to access and perform the CRUD operations on the Files.

-#### Day 2 Summary :
+#### Day 3 Summary :
-- Fosuces mainly on performing CRUD Operation on File System.
+- Focuses mainly on performing CRUD Operation on File System.
 - Implemented a custom library having all the crud methods.
 - Explored different methods of fs module.